 - Recommended items on the list are highly recommended, as our research has shown these factors to significantly impact student satisfaction.
 While they are not required to pass the Quality Review Process, they are typically the factors that distinguish the great courses from the rest.

-- Your course must pass the Quality Review Process in order to be published in the Udemy marketplace.
+- Your course must pass the Quality Review Process to be published in the Udemy marketplace.

 - You can submit your course for review by clicking “Submit for Review” at the bottom of your course page.
-Click here to learn more about how to submit your course for review.
+Learn more about submitting your course for review.